vtex/faststore/packages/core/README.md

 $ yarn develop
 ```

-Now, after the gatsby development server is up and running, open another terminal and run
+Now, after the nextjs development server is up and running, open another terminal and run

 ```sh
 $ yarn generate